 - Type 2 diabetes mellitus

-After an explicit, evidence-based review of all available data, the Advisory Committee on Immunization Practices (ACIP) issued interim recommendations for use of the Pfizer-BioNTech COVID-19 vaccine in persons aged ≥16 years for the prevention of COVID-19 (CDC 2020) and the use of the Moderna-1273 COVID-19 vaccine in persons aged ≥ 18 years (CDC 2020).
+After an explicit, evidence-based review of all available data, the Advisory Committee on Immunization Practices (ACIP) issued interim recommendations for use of the Pfizer-BioNTech COVID-19 vaccine in persons aged ≥16 years for the prevention of COVID-19 (CDC 2020), the use of the Moderna-1273 COVID-19 vaccine in persons aged ≥ 18 years (CDC 2020), and the use of the Janssen (Johnson & Johnson) COVID-19 vaccine in persons ≥ 18 years (CDC 2021).
 Information for pregnant and lactating individuals has been posted on CDC’s website under Clinical Considerations.
-Within these clinical considerations, CDC outlines that a pregnant individual who is part of a group (e.g., healthcare personnel) recommended to receive a COVID-19 vaccine may choose to be vaccinated.
-A discussion with their healthcare professional can help the patient make an informed decision.
-Further, CDC states that lactating individuals who are part of a group (e.g., healthcare personnel) recommended to receive a COVID-19 vaccine may choose to be vaccinated.
+Within these clinical considerations, CDC outlines that a pregnant individual may choose to receive a COVID-19 vaccine.
+A discussion with their healthcare professional can help the patient make an informed decision, but is not required.
+Further, CDC states that lactating individuals may choose to be vaccinated.

 U.S. FDA Emergency Use Authorization and Approval